Menstrual cups as safe and effective as pads and tampons

 If you get periods, it's likely that you will have experienced period cramps and period pain at some point.
 Thankfully, most of the time menstrual cramps can be managed using tried and tested methods at home.

-If you've been having periods for a while, you might be able to notice the tell-tale signs of period pain in your tummy, back and legs, whether it's dull and constant or short painful spasms.
+If you've been having periods for a while, you might be able to notice the tell-tale signs of period cramps in your tummy, back and legs, whether it's dull and constant or short painful spasms.
 But what causes it?

-"Period pain, or menstrual cramps, are caused by contractions in the womb as it expels the womb lining and presses on blood vessels, which temporarily cut off the blood supply and restrict oxygen," says Dr Vanessa Mackay, consultant gynaecologist and spokesperson for the Royal College of Obstetricians and Gynaecologists.
+"Painful period, or menstrual cramps, are caused by contractions in the womb as it expels the womb lining and presses on blood vessels, which temporarily cut off the blood supply and restrict oxygen," says Dr Vanessa Mackay, consultant gynaecologist and spokesperson for the Royal College of Obstetricians and Gynaecologists.
 This causes the tissues in the womb to release chemicals triggering pain.